mathias7799/solo/README.md

 # Flexpool Solo (WIP)
 A lightweight portable self-hosted SOLO Ethereum Mining Pool.

+Developed with ❤️ to make it as fast as Flexpool.

 > WARNING: This project is currently under development

 # TODO